xixogo5105/uiptv/M3U_IMPORT_GUIDE.md

 - You can publish merged playlists from Configuration and consume them via:
   - `/iptv.m3u`
   - `/iptv.m3u8`
+- Published playlists can now be narrowed by account/category/channel selection instead of being all-or-nothing exports.
 - Conversion to Xtreme remains optional and only applies when URL requirements are met.
 - Import parser accepts valid URLs only (invalid tokens are ignored).